iutools/iutools/doc/README-install.md

      org.iutools.datapath=/path/to/root/of/your/iutools-data

- Then issue a _load_corpus_ command to load the default corpus from the _iutools-data_ files:
+ Then issue a _load_corpus_ and _load_translation_memory_ commands to load the default corpus and translation memory from the _iutools-data_ files:

      iutools_cli load_corpus -force
+     iutool_cli load_translation_memory --force

-Note that it may take a few minutes for the corpus to loaded, but this overhead will only be encurred once.
-Likewise, if you ever issue a command that uses a different corpus than the default one, a loading overhead will be encurred the first time you use that specific corpus.
+Note that it may take a few hours for each of those commands to complete, but this overhead will only be encurred once.
+Likewise, if you ever issue a command that uses a different corpus or translation memory than the default one, a loading overhead will be encurred the first time you use that specific corpus or TM.

+While loading the corpus or TM, if you see the following ElasticSearch error:

+    TOO_MANY_REQUESTS/12/disk usage exceeded flood-stage watermark, index has read-only-allow-delete block

+you can fix the problem by change the ElasticSearch node settings.
+Simply issue the two _curl_ commands below, and then reissuing the above _load_corpus_ command.

+    curl -X PUT "localhost:9200/_cluster/settings?pretty" -H 'Content-Type: application/json' -d' {
+      "persistent": {
+        "cluster.routing.allocation.disk.watermark.low": "90%",
+        "cluster.routing.allocation.disk.watermark.low.max_headroom": "100GB",
+        "cluster.routing.allocation.disk.watermark.high": "95%",
+        "cluster.routing.allocation.disk.watermark.high.max_headroom": "20GB",
+        "cluster.routing.allocation.disk.watermark.flood_stage": "97%",
+        "cluster.routing.allocation.disk.watermark.flood_stage.max_headroom": "5GB",
+        "cluster.routing.allocation.disk.watermark.flood_stage.frozen": "97%",
+        "cluster.routing.allocation.disk.watermark.flood_stage.frozen.max_headroom": "5GB"
+      }
+    }
+    '
+    curl -X PUT "localhost:9200/*/_settings?expand_wildcards=all&pretty" -H 'Content-Type: application/json' -d' {
+      "index.blocks.read_only_allow_delete": null
+    }
+    '

-At this point, you should be able to use the full range of Command Line Interface commands.
+Once you have successfully completing the _load_corpus_ and _load_translation_memory_ commands, you should be able to use the full range of Command Line Interface commands.

 ### Install and Configure the web apps